 Are you working your butt off at the gym but not seeing results?

-It’s easy to become disheartened when you’ve worked hard and feel like you’re getting nowhere, but instead of quitting, make sure that you aren’t making any of these simple mistakes:
+It’s easy to become disheartened when you’ve been working hard and feel like you’re getting nowhere, but instead of quitting, make sure that you aren’t making any of these simple mistakes:

 Working out is tough, but nothing worth having ever came easy.
-If you stop when it starts to hurt then you will never see the results you crave.
-Obviously if the pain is coming from an injury then you must definitely stop (or adjust your workout to be more suitable), but otherwise stopping when you feel like your muscles are just starting to work really hard is pointless.
+If you stop as soon as the exercise begins to feel even slightly tough you will never see the results you crave.
+Obviously if the pain is coming from an injury then you must definitely stop (or adjust your workout to be more suitable), but otherwise stopping when you feel like your muscles are just starting to work is pointless.

 2. Your weights aren’t heavy enough